 Adoption of Adults: State Requirements

-- Ohio permits adoption of an adult when either 1) the person is totally or permanently disabled (physically or intellectually), or 2) is a stepchild or foster child with whom a parent-child relationship was established while the child was a minor.
+- Ohio permits adult adoption if the person: (1) is totally or permanently disabled (physically or intellectually), or (2) is a stepchild or foster child.